The pruning of the vines starts in January and continues through until Marchand takes about 600

 year.

-Pruning is carried out using hydraulic secateurs ( watch out for your
+Pruning is carried out using electric secateurs ( watch out for your

 fingers).
-All the old wood is then removed and burnt so that the cut-off twigs do not have
+All the old wood is then removed and crushed to give back organic

-time to rot and cause disease.
+material to the ground.
 Then the shoots are tied to the lower wire ready for the

 new growth in the spring.